Anyone who lifts weights, runs, or plays sports understands the importance of protecting the knees from potential damage.

 The sleeves are only available in three sizes, however, so they may not be suitable for those with very slim or large legs.

-The TechWare Pro Knee Compression Sleeve features four built-in stabilizing strips as well as a built-in gel pad to ensure maximum protection of the patella during strenuous activities like running, playing tennis, or engaging in extreme sports.
+The TechWare Pro Knee Compression Sleeve features two built-in spring stabilizers as well as a built-in gel pad to ensure maximum protection of the patella during strenuous activities like running, playing tennis, or engaging in extreme sports.

 The sleeve is made from a breathable, moisture-wicking material and offers bidirectional compression for optimal support.

-The TechWare Pro Knee Compression Sleeve is available in four sizes, with the largest size being able to accommodate a thigh circumference of 21 inches.
+The TechWare Pro Knee Compression Sleeve is available in five sizes, with the largest size being able to accommodate a thigh circumference of 23 inches.

 Another minor niggle is that the sleeve is not sold as a pair, although this is somewhat compensated for with the products relatively low price tag.